garikcareer/springboot-maven-thymeleaf-h2-template/README.md

 (Path location from source project: **com/example/companycompass/Application.java**)

 ## Contributing
-For contributing or using the software please contact me and feel free to make a change.
+For contributing or using the software please contact me to make a change.

 ## References
 * [Maven](https://maven.apache.org/)